B-Borecki/passmngen/README.md

 **Passmngen is primitive password manager working in Linux terminal written in C.**

 - Is designed for people who have trouble remembering their passwords or people who care about security and want to have their or randomly generated passwords securely stored in the database.
-- It's use and operation is very simple therefore the program is very stable.
-The user knows where the passwords are stored and has complete control over them.
+- Its use and operation is very simple therefore the program is very stable.
+The user knows where the passwords are stored and has a complete control over them.
 - The password database is encrypted and has very limited access, which makes using passmngen on a daily basis safe.
 ## Installation
 ```bash